Rookie Slye kicks Panthers past Bears in preseason opener

 SURPRISE START

-After Bears coach Matt Nagy downplayed the chances of quarterback Mitchell Trubisky playing in the preseason opener, Trubisky started.
+Nagy downplayed the chances of starting quarterback Mitchell Trubisky playing in the preseason opener earlier in the week, but Trubisky did start.
 He played one series, didn’t throw a pass, and the Bears were off the field in three plays.

+“Even though it was just a couple handoffs, I feel just that part is good for him,” Nagy said.

 INJURIES